Developer Documentation

 Unity Build Settings

 Click on the Add Open Scenes button to add the current scene to the list.
-That’s important, otherwise you cannot build the project.

 Warning

-Very important for Mac users: If you want to build for macOs or iOS, you need to set a string for microphone usage in the player settings.
-Otherwise Unity editor will fail to build the target with obscure error messages.
-We have compiled a guide how to set that and you can find it here.
+Very important for Mac users: If you want to build for macOS or iOS, you need to set a string for microphone usage in the player settings.
+Otherwise, Unity editor will fail to build the target with obscure error messages.
+We have compiled a guide how to set that, and you can find it here.

-Click on the Build and run button to build the current scene and running it on your own machine.
+Click on the Build and Run button to build the current scene and running it on your own machine.
 You’ll need to provide a folder on your hard disk where the binary will be created.

 After some time, you should see the application running fullscreen on your machine.
-Unity typically defaults running things in fullscreen.
+Unity typically defaults to running things in fullscreen.
 It’s a bit easier to test with multiple instances of the app if they run in windowed mode.
 Let’s change that setting.

 Setting windowed mode